Rattus-ukrizovany/RattusBoard/WIRING_GUIDE.md

 ---

 *See README.md for firmware configuration.
-Layout and pinouts match [image4](image4): thumb (purple/angled) row is separate and at the bottom, not part of the main grid!*
+Layout and pinouts match [image4](image4): thumb (angled) row is separate and at the bottom, not part of the main grid!*